Flexi disc: History

 In October 2011, the Los Angeles-based record company, Side One Dummy Records, teamed up with Alternative Press to offer a Title Fight flexi disc (containing 2 previously unreleased B-Sides) along with a year of AP subscription as a limited edition offer.
 Due to manufacturing delays the discs arrived packaged with the November issue of AP magazine in mid December.

 On April 2, 2012, Third Man Records released 1000 flexi discs tied to blue helium balloons into the air in Nashville, Tennessee.
 The discs contained the first release of "Freedom At 21", a track on Jack White's debut solo album, Blunderbuss.
 It is estimated that fewer than 100 of the discs will ever be found and they will be a valuable collector's item for many years.

 On April 20, 2012, Domino Recording Company released a zine exclusively for Record Store Day that included five individual, multi-colored flexi-discs, each containing a song by Dirty Projectors, Real Estate, Cass McCombs, John Maus, and Villagers.
 The Dirty Projectors disc was previewed on April 19 by frontman Dave Longstreth via a YouTube video of him playing the record on a turntable.

 In 2012, Rookie online magazine released its first hardcopy edition, Rookie Yearbook One, which contained a red flexi disc with two songs written specifically for the site: "I Don't Care" by Dum Dum Girls and "Rookie" by Supercute!.

-In the summer 2013 issue of German fanzine PUNKROCK!, the punk rock band Riots, based in Oslo, Norway, gave away a free 2-track exclusive flexi disc to the 200 odd subscribers of the fanzine.
-This flexi featured 2 tracks, "Riots" and "We're All Slaves".
+In the summer 2013 issue of German fanzine PUNKROCK!, the punk rock band Riots, based in Oslo, Norway, gave away a free 2-track exclusive flexi disc to the 200-odd subscribers of the fanzine.
+This flexi featured two tracks, "Riots" and "We're All Slaves".
 This was pressed by Pirates Press out of the US.

 Shortly before the release of the 2014 Foo Fighters album Sonic Highways, some of the pre-orders came with a cover of Two Headed Dog on flexi disc.

 In the summer 2015, PizzaDischi, an independent record manufacturing company based in Italy, has started production of flexi discs too, in collaboration with the European Slimer Records independent label run by Panda Kid members, dedicated to limited and rare edition of worldwide artists.

 In 2021, Lizzo started selling flexi discs of her song "Rumours" as part of her merchandising.

+In 2026, Playboy magazine included a flexi disc of Charli XCX's song "Playboy Bunny" in their Fall 2026 issue, which featured the singer on the cover.